 Jon joined Wheeler Kearns in 1999 and became a principal in 2006.
 He has worked on numerous real estate development projects emphasizing solutions that focus on public or shared community spaces.
 Recent projects include a pair of mixed use, transit oriented development (TOD) high rise structures within Chicago along the CTA blue line and Milwaukee Avenue.
 The first project at Ashland and Division anchors an existing public plaza, and with its 97’ tall art wall, reinvigorates Division Street as a newly defined cultural corridor.
 The second project, just a few stops away at California, creates its own public plaza by book ending a large site with two towers.
 The narrow plaza left between is an extension of the sidewalk and is activated by retail tenant cafe seating and oversized natural elements including climbing boulders, a gabion wall and timber benches.

-Current projects include a townhome development in the Wicker Park neighborhood that maximizes outdoor space by covering the parking and drive aisle with garden terraces.
+Current projects include a single-family residence in Chicago’s Lincoln Park neighborhood and a new beachfront retreat home in Lakeside, Michigan.
 Other award-winning projects Jon has directed include Southwest Women Working Together, a non-profit organization serving the West Englewood community on the Southwest side of Chicago and the Orchard Willow residence.

 Jon received a Master of Architecture from the University of Virginia and was awarded the Design Excellence Award and AIA Certificate of Merit upon graduation.
 His academic career was marked by winning multiple student design competitions, including the ACSA wood competition.
 During graduate studies, Jon worked for the University Architect for the University of Virginia in the lower concourse of Thomas Jefferson’s Rotunda.
 Jon’s primary role was initiating programming and masterplan studies for the expansion of the Arts Campus on Carr’s Hill.
 After Graduation, Jon remained briefly in Charlottesville and worked for William Sherman and Associates.